KhanhKid/python-machinelearning/README.md

 ## Requirement
 1. Install git
 2. Install Docker
-3. Clone code in github
+3. Clone code in github to your computer
 3. Run `docker-compose up` and get the `token` for login in console log
 4. Go to http://localhost:8888/ and Login
 5. Copy source code and modify follow your specs